Malumbo21/GemsFX/README.md

 However, it is also possible to force the sidebar to be displayed regardless of the window size.

 ![ResponsivePane](gemsfx/docs/responsive-pane.png)

+## ThreeItemsPane

+A container that lays out three nodes on the positions left, center, right (when horizontal), or top, center, bottom (when vertical).
+The container ensures that the center node is truly always centered, independent of the size of the left, right (or top / bottom) nodes.

 ## Photo View